 Abstract

-Background: Colitis-associated colorectal cancer (CAC) is a major contributor to cancer-related mortality worldwide.
-Titanium dioxide (TiO2, E171), a widely used food additive, has been underexplored regarding its effects on macrophages within colon tumors during CAC development.
-Methods: In this study, CAC mouse models were used to investigate the biological impact of dietary E171 on macrophages in vivo, while lipopolysaccharide (LPS)-stimulated RAW264.7 macrophage cell lines were employed to elucidate the underlying mechanisms in vitro.
-Techniques such as RNA-seq, western blotting, qRT-PCR, ELISA, and immunofluorescent staining were applied to explore the molecular mechanisms regulated by E171 treatment.
-Results: Dietary E171 intake accelerated CAC development, exacerbated inflammatory responses and oxidative stress, and upregulated CAC-associated genes, including S100a8, S100a9, Lcn2, S100a11, Cxcl2, and Il-1α.
-E171 also increased the expression of S100A8, S100A9, NLRP3, and GSDMD-N in macrophages within colon tumors.
-In inflammatory macrophages, E171 exposure enhanced cell viability, increased reactive oxygen species (ROS) levels, and elevated the expression and secretion of S100A8 and S100A9, in agreement with in vivo histological observations.
-Additionally, E171-induced secretion of S100A8 and S100A9 in macrophages was suppressed by specific inhibitors, including NAC (ROS inhibitor), MCC950 (NLRP3 inhibitor), Z-YVAD-FMK (caspase 1 inhibitor), Disulfiram (GSDMD inhibitor), and transfection of NLRP3 siRNA.
-Conclusions: These findings suggest that dietary E171 promotes CAC development by activating macrophages, with S100A8 and S100A9 identified as key mediators, and the NLRP3/Caspase 1/GSDMD pathway elucidated as a critical mechanism.
+Colitis-associated colorectal cancer (CAC) is a major contributor to cancer-related mortality worldwide.
+Titanium dioxide (TiO2, E171), a widely used food additive, has been insufficiently studied regarding its effects on macrophages within colon tumors during CAC development.
+In this study, CAC mouse models were used to investigate the biological impact of dietary E171 on macrophages in vivo, while lipopolysaccharide (LPS)-stimulated RAW264.7 macrophage cell lines were employed to elucidate the underlying mechanisms in vitro.
+We found that dietary E171 intake accelerated CAC development, exacerbated inflammatory responses and oxidative stress, and upregulated CAC-associated genes, including S100a8, S100a9, Lcn2, S100a11, Cxcl2, and interleukin-1α (Il-1α).
+E171 also increased the expression of S100A8, S100A9, NOD-like receptor family pyrin domain-containing 3 (NLRP3), and gasdermin-D N-terminal (GSDMD-N) in macrophages within colon tumors.
+In inflammatory macrophages, E171 exposure enhanced cell viability, increased reactive oxygen species (ROS) levels, and elevated the expression and secretion of S100A8 and S100A9, consistent with in vivo histological observations.
+Furthermore, E171-induced secretion of S100A8 and S100A9 in macrophages was suppressed by specific inhibitors, including N-acetylcysteine (NAC, ROS inhibitor), MCC950 (NLRP3 inhibitor), Z-YVAD-FMK (caspase 1 inhibitor), disulfiram (GSDMD inhibitor), and transfection of NLRP3 small interfering ribonucleic acid (siRNA).
+These results indicate that dietary E171 promotes CAC development by activating macrophages, with S100A8 and S100A9 serving as key mediators, and the NLRP3/caspase 1/GSDMD pathway acting as a critical mechanism.

 -